 My favorite aspect of APT are the Beat the Pro Challenges.
 APT has worked with a number of pros, such as Jonathan Little, Scotty Nguyen, Scott Blumstein, and David Williams to create these amazing challenges.
 Each BTP Challenge starts with an explanatory video filmed by the professional player explaining the nature of the challenge.
 Next you have an opportunity to play a grouping of hands to practice that skill.
 Finally, you watch the pro play the same hands while explaining the thinking behind all their decisions.
 The BTP Challenges allow you to compare your outcomes both to the pro and to the other APT members.
 Beat the Pro Challenges are a lot of fun and very educational.

 APT also has an ever expanding library of resources.
 There are games which allow you to practice your board reading, an odds chart, a series of training articles, an active member forum, a shove/fold tool, a tournament chop tool, and of course, a blog (that’s us!).
 The site is constantly growing and adding new features to help you improve your game.
-Just this month, APT hosted a webinar with Alex Fitzgerald, author of The Myth of Poker Talent sharing “Poker’s More Important Thing” (spoiler: it’s aggression).
-Next month Advanced Poker Training will debut their new ninja combat trainer.
-The combat trainer will allow players to focus on trouble spots like playing AK and whiffing on the flop.
+APT hosts regular webinars with pros like Alex Fitzgerald, author of The Myth of Poker Talent , James SplitSuit Sweeney, and poker coach Kenna James.
+Advanced Poker Training has also developed a new ninja combat trainer.
+The combat trainer allows players to focus on trouble spots like playing AK and whiffing on the flop.
+Kenna James has also collaborated with APT to offer a number of combat trainer scenarios specially created for tournament players.

 In short, we really love Advanced Poker Training and feel that it is the best poker training site out there to help us bring our game to the next level as we prepare for our year of poker travel.